Men's Tennis Head Coach

 As a player Hopkins has been ranked in the top 300 nationally by the United States Tennis Association in age grouped singles and doubles.
 He has also Midwest and Central Indiana rankings in the Men's 50 and over singles.

 Hopkins is a 1974 graduate of Terre Haute North High School, and earned both bachelor and master's degrees from Indiana State (1978, '83).
-Dan and his wife, Christine, have 27-year old son Andy and 25-year-old daughter Julie, who is currently a chemical engineering major at Rose-Hulman.
+Dan and his wife, Christine, have 28-year old son Andy and 26-year-old daughter Julie, who is a chemical engineering major at Rose-Hulman.

-Ben Paras joins the Rose-Hulman tennis coaching staff for the 2013-14 academic year.
+Ben Paras enters his second year on the Rose-Hulman tennis coaching staff for the 2014-15 academic year.

 Paras completed a standout four-year career at Rose-Hulman in the spring of 2013.
 The four-time first-team all-Heartland Collegiate Athletic Conference selection won 29 career singles matches and 41 doubles matches as a Fightin' Engineer.